Fractures of Temporo mandibular joint (TMJ)

 Surgical treatment in this area is also difficult because of the possibility of complications like damage to the facial nerve.
 Fractures proximal to the Temporomandibular joint are treated conservatively more often.
 Fractures involving the condylar neck and the subcondylar region are treated with open reduction and internal fixation.
 The reduced access available for this area during open reduction is also one of the reasons for difficulties in treatment.

-What are the various methods of treatment for these fractures?
+What are the various methods of condylar fracture treatment?

-Conservative methods of treating mandibular condyle fractures include arch bar fixation, maxillomandibular fixation (MMF) and/or elastics.
+Conservative methods of mandibular condyle fracture treatment includes arch bar fixation, maxillomandibular fixation (MMF) and/or elastics.
 Open reduction involves surgically exposing the site of the fracture, followed by reduction and fixation with plates & screws.

 What are the conservative methods of treatment for condylar fractures?

 The upper and lower jaws are tied together with the help of stainless steel wires and arch bars.
 This is known as maxillomandibular fixation.
 This immobilization helps in healing of the fractured TMJ.
 This fixation is held in place for a minimum of 3 weeks.
 During this period of MMF, the patients are advised to take liquid diet only.